-- A SCIEX Triple Quad 5500 or QTRAP 5500 mass spectrometer with a roughing pump and a source of compressed air and nitrogen - A Turbo V ion source that uses either the TurbolonSpray probe or the atmospheric pressure chemical ionization (APCI) probe.
-Refer to the document: Turbo V Ion Source Operator Guide. - A SCIEX-supplied computer and monitor with the control software for instrument optimization, acquisition method development, data acquisition, and processing.
-For computer specifications and requirements, refer to the software documentation.
+- A SCIEX Triple Quad 3500 mass spectrometer with a roughing pump and a source of compressed air and nitrogen. - A Turbo V ion source that uses either the TurbolonSpray probe or the atmospheric pressure chemical ionization (APCI) probe.
+Refer to the document: Turbo V Ion Source Operator Guide. - SCIEX-supplied computer and monitor with the Analyst software for instrument optimization, acquisition method development, data acquisition, and processing.
+For computer specifications and requirements, refer to the Software Installation Guide for the Analyst software.